KJHJason/Cultured-Downloader/.github/pull_request_template.md

 ## Checklist (Tick those that applies):

+- [ ] I have read the [contribution guidelines](https://github.com/KJHJason/Cultured-Downloader/blob/main/CONTRIBUTING.md) and have adhered to it
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas